Cairnarvon/goldbug/doc/cipher.rst

    :param key: an integer, ideally between 0 and 26.

+.. class:: Chaocipher(left, right)

+   The Chaocipher is a cipher designed by J. F. Byrne in 1918, and mentioned in his 1953 autobiography *Silent Years*.
+He believed it to be simple but unbreakable, and offered cash rewards to anyone who could break it.
+Nobody ever did, and the algorithm remained a mystery until May 2010, when the Byrne family donated all of Byrne's Chaocipher-related papers and artifacts to the National Cryptological Museum in Maryland.

+   The cipher's key consists of two permuted alphabets, traditionally written around the edge of two disks.
+For every character being encrypted, the right disk is rotated until that character it at the top of the disk (the *zenith*), and the left disk is rotated by the same number of steps.
+The ciphertext character is character now at the left disk's zenith.
+After that, the disk alphabets are permuted as follows: the character to the right of the zenith on the left disk is removed, leaving a gap; this gap is closed by inserting the removed character at the bottom of the disk (the *nadir*) and moving the characters to its right up.
+The right disk is then rotated by one additional step, and the same thing happens with the character two positions to the right of its zenith.

+   This process of dynamic substitution leads to what one genius described as "utter chaotification" of the plaintext.
+Decryption is the same process, except rotating the left disk and reading from the right; the permutation step is identical.

+   :param left:
+   :param right: Permuted alphabets.

 .. class:: FourSquare(keys, alphabet=goldbug.util.Polybius(''), padding='x')

    The four-square cipher is a polygraphic substitution cipher by Félix